JardaniWorld/alx-low_level_programming/0x0C-more_malloc_free/README.md

-This code concatenates two strings
+This code reallocates memory using malloc and free